Steerlab/luciole/README.md

 ### File tree

 Your tests should be written in Gleam files located in the folder `test/cy` at the root of your Gleam project.
-Each test file should contain one test function at top-level, written with the API.
-The name of the function has to end in "_cy" (and its name will be dropped during transpilation).
-The file may contain other functions and stuff, but only functions ending in "_cy" will be transpiled.
+Each test file should contain one test function at top-level with a name ending in "_cy".

+The file may contain other functions and stuff, but only the function ending in "_cy" will be transpiled by Luciole, the others will only be compiled by the Gleam compiler.
+You can use the API's functions in any function of your test file, except the functions of the base module `luciole.gleam` that should only be called in the "_cy" function. (see [api/test/cy/nesting/multiple_fun.gleam](api/test/cy/nesting/multiple_fun.gleam)).

 By default, the CLI will compile the Gleam project to JavaScript, create the AST of each compiled test, edit it to follow Cypress syntax, and generate code from it in a Cypress directory.
 To do so, the program will look for the name of the Gleam project in the first `gleam.toml` file found by searching up in the file tree.
 It will also look for the first directory named `cypress` when searching up the file tree.